anm-spa/CDSSA/README.md

 <strong> Limitations: </strong>
 - The computation of phi nodes does not consider the liveness of program variables.
 - It generates only phi nodes, but does not transform high-level code to its SSA form.
-However, <strong> SmartSSA </strong> transform LLVM IR code to its SSA form.
+However, the above limitations are resolved in <strong> SmartSSA </strong> which transforms any LLVM IR code to its SSA form.

 <h2>  Usage of  SmartSSA</h2>